IIT-ElSpy/Seg_cell/README.md

 # Seg_cell
-Python script for a fast and automatic counting of cellules in a .lif file
+Python script that automatically count all the cells in the images contained in a .lif file